-Using your content strategically can help convert your leads into paying customers.
-If you can create content that appeals to people who are at different stages of the conversion process, then you’re more likely to connect with these people.
-By speaking to them personally, you’ll find it easier to convince them that they need your product or service.
+Using your content strategically can help convert your leads into paying customers for your chosen affiliate programs.
+If you can create content that appeals to your audience who are at different stages of a potential conversion process, then you’re more likely to connect with them and close the final sale.

 The aim of any content marketing effort is to connect with your audience.
 You need to understand the people who you’re producing content for, otherwise you won’t know what to give them.

 Take time to get to know your audience.
 Figure out what they like and what they don’t like.
 Ask them what content they’ve enjoyed seeing from you in the past.
 With a good survey, you can collect all the information you need to serve your target audience better.

 Assuming that you created a lot of content before deciding to read about content strategy, then you need to go back into the content you made for evaluation.
 Evaluating the content you’re currently producing is key to getting on the right track for your future content.